fireswah/THIS/README.md

 * Home Scene - Improve 3D trees
 ### Simulation
 * Explore - The Tree Felling Analysis (p.15) states: "21% of the reports recommend enhancing training related to tree conditions (like rot) and species specific traits"
-* Explore - voice activated translation of size-up, and systems to send transcribed hazard list to document answers.
+* Explore - voice activated translation of tree size-up, and systems to send transcribed hazard list to document answers.
 ### Other
 * Consider meta-data for each scene that includes lat/lon, photographer, camera and settings used.
-* Assuming someone takes on this project long term, consider stickers with logo that says, "Thank you for THIS help!" to hand to any SME's providing answer keys.
+* Assuming someone takes on this project long term, consider stickers with logo that says, "Thank you for THIS help!" to hand to any SME's providing answer keys or assistance.